 Career and Economic Outlook

-According to PayScale.com, the median annual income of a pathology assistant was $69,098 in January 2016.
-The U.S. Bureau of Labor Statistics (BLS) predicts that employment opportunities for medical and clinical laboratory technicians will increase by 18% between 2014 and 2024.
-Pathology assisting opportunities should be plentiful in rural and inner city areas because these locations have difficulty enticing employees to relocate.
+According to PayScale.com, the median annual income of a pathology assistant was $81,731 as of March 2019.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment opportunities for medical and clinical laboratory technicians will increase by 14% between 2016 and 2026.
+Pathology assisting opportunities should be plentiful in rural and inner-city areas because these locations have difficulty enticing employees to relocate.